Skip to content

 Come and Play! days are aimed at music teachers, amateurs, students and young people.
 These educational sessions give participants access to expert instruction in baroque instruments.

-Baroque & Beyond is an initiative to take live music (and tea and cake!) to rural communities in the North West.
+Baroque & Beyond takes live music (and tea and cake!) to rural communities in the North West.

 For Choirs